Lesikhin/Lesikhin/README.md

 #### Executive Director in Sber </h2>

 #### About Me :
-I have been working in IT for more than 30 years.
+- I have been working in IT for more than 30 years.
-I have big experience in IT management, 150 subordinates.
+- I have big experience in IT management, 150 subordinates.

-Now I'm managing large IT projects and studying at data scientist.
+- Now I'm managing large IT projects and studying at data scientist.

+- Will be glad to colloborate
+- How to reach me: yuri.lesikhin@gmail.com
+-
 #### Languages and Tools :
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)
 ![GeeksForGeeks](https://img.shields.io/badge/GeeksforGeeks-gray?style=for-the-badge&logo=geeksforgeeks&logoColor=35914c)